teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 }
 ```

-_All_ state of a parser (with a small exception later) will be held in the `ParserState`.
+All state of a parser will be held in the `ParserState`.
 All other parser objects (tokenizers, semantic providers) will be stateless and singletons.
 This will both simplify things and improve performance; no more creating a custom tokenizer every time we parse something.

 `ParserState` has only one position property, `CurrentPosition`.
 It is equivalent to `ITransformerContext.StartPosition` in Farkle 6.
 A replacement for `ITransformerContext.EndPosition` will not be provided.
 This will simplify some things around position tracking and updating these two values.

 The proposed extensibility points are superior to the existing `ITransformerContext.ObjectStore` property.
 Different components of a parser cannot conflict because the keys are arbitrary objects, and there is no API to clear or enumerate all values.
 If you have a `private static readonly object MyKey = new();` and you use it as a key, you can be sure that no other component will ever touch it. `ObjectStore` could be shimmed on top of these objects if there is a demand for it.

+To avoid the allocation overhead of the extensibility points, the `Context` property can point to one arbitrary object and is held directly into the state.
+It is intended to be used only by the main parser code; for user extensions this object will not make sense.

 ### Reading input